 Psychiatry, State Power, and Capitalism: Lauren is a psychiatric survivor and environmental psychologist.
 First institutionalized at 15 years old, she works to abolish state-sponsored human rights violations such as murder, torture, and slavery, carried out via organized psychiatric industries.
 Contact her at [email protected].

 R. D. Laing in America: Psychoanalyst Michael Guy Thompson worked with Laing for many years and was instrumental in organizing and managing Laing's post-Kingsley Hall therapeutic communities and training programs.
 Michael writes about Laing's contemporary relevance to humane treatment.

 Dialogues with Madness: A therapist and educator specializing in cognitive therapy for psychosis, Ron Unger explores emerging understandings of psychosis and of efforts to change mental health treatment to support human rights and full recovery.

-Thinking Outside the Kid: Marilyn Wedge is a family therapist and author of Pills Are Not For Preschoolers: A Drug Free Approach for Troubled Kids.
-Creator of Strategic Child-Focused Family Therapy, she believes that making targeted changes in the family system is more effective than psychiatric medication.
+Thinking Outside the Kid: Marilyn Wedge is a family therapist, creator of Strategic Child-Focused Family Therapy, and author of Pills Are Not For Preschoolers: A Drug Free Approach for Troubled Kids, and In the Therapist's Mirror: Reality in the Making (Norton Professional Books).

 Janet Currie is co-founder of the Psychiatric Awareness Medication Group, which provides information on the potential harms and effectiveness of psychiatric drugs, and advice on drug tapering.
 She also co-edits a blog on the safety and effectiveness of all prescription drugs for Pharmawatch Canada.